joejag/agile_developer-sides/short_notes.md

 # TDD

 * What: Code you wished you had.
 Programmer facing or Cusstomer facing.
 Big difference as you focus on the callers perspective.
 * Why: Desgin before build.
 YAGNI, minimal amount of prod code.
 Enables other practices as it gives you the test bedrock.
+COURAGE

 # Pair Programming